-We are subject to securities litigation, which is expensive and could divert management attention.\
+We are subject to securities litigation, which is expensive and could divert management attention.

 Our share price has been and may continue to be volatile.
 Companies that have experienced volatility in the market price of their stock have been subject to securities class action litigation.
 We are a target of this type of litigation.
 For example, on February 6, 2018, a purported securities class action complaint captioned Nipun Kakkar v.
 Bellicum Pharmaceuticals, Inc., Rick Fair and Alan Musso was filed against us, and certain of our officers in the U.S. District Court for the Southern District of Texas, Houston Division.
 A second substantially similar class action was filed on March 14, 2018 by plaintiff Frances Rudy against the same defendants in the same court.
 The lawsuits purport to assert class action claims on behalf of purchasers of our securities during the period from May 8, 2017 through January 30, 2018.
-The complaints allege that the defendants violated the Exchange Act by making materially false and misleading statements concerning our clinical trials being conducted in the U.S. to assess BPX-501 as an adjunct T-cell therapy administered after allogeneic hematopoietic stem cell transplantation.
-The complaints purport to assert class, an unspecified amount of monetary damages, interest, fees and expenses of attorneys and experts, and other relief.
+The complaints allege that the defendants violated the Exchange Act by making materially false and misleading statements concerning our clinical trials being conducted in the U.S. to assess rivo-cel as an adjunct T-cell therapy administered after allogeneic hematopoietic stem cell transplantation.
+The complaints purport to assert claims for violations of Sections 10(b) and 20(a) of the Exchange Act and Rule 10b-5 promulgated thereunder.
+The complaints seek, on behalf of the purported class, an unspecified amount of monetary damages, interest, fees and expenses of attorneys and experts, and other relief.
 On April 9, 2018, the District Court consolidated the two lawsuits under the Kakkar action and motions were filed by putative class members for appointment as lead plaintiff and approval of lead counsel.
 The District Court has yet to rule on the motions.
-Litigation of this type could result in substantial costs and diversion of management's attention and resources, which could adversely impact our business.
-Any adverse determination in litigation could also subject us to significant liabilities.